 Pathogens can pose a risk to human health by causing gastrointestinal illness through exposure via ingestion, contact with recreational waters, and consumption of filter-feeding shellfish.
-Waterborne pathogens enter surface waters from a variety of sources including sewage, the feces of warmblooded wildlife, pets, geese, gulls, and illicit discharges of boat wastes.
+Waterborne pathogens enter surface waters from a variety of sources including sewage, the feces of warm-blooded wildlife, pets, geese, gulls, and illicit discharges of boat wastes.
 Areas of elevated bacteria levels in Cape Cod watersheds are believed to be primarily from boat wastes, pets, wildlife, birds, stormwater, and failing septic systems.
-85% of Cape Cod's watershed populations (residences and businesses) have individual septic systems for disposal of human wastes.
-Septic system failures or poorly performing systems play an important part to the bacterial contamination throughout the Cape.
+Eighty Five percent of Cape Cod's watershed populations (residences and businesses) have individual septic systems for disposal of human waste.
+Septic system failures or poorly performing systems play an important part in the bacterial contamination throughout the Cape.

 Pathogen TMDLs were developed for all Cape Cod Watersheds using fecal coliform as an indicator bacterium for shellfish areas, enterococci for bathing in marine waters, and E. coli for fresh waters.
-Understanding sources of bacteria is essential while selecting appropriate stormwater management strategies.
+Understanding sources of bacteria is essential when selecting appropriate stormwater management strategies.